If you have been asked to come to the surgery for an appointment, please arrive wearing a mouth and nose covering.

 The practices across Kingston continue to vaccine our patients in line with NHS England guidance.

-If you are in Groups 1-9 and have not had your vaccine, please contact us via email or telephone the practice and we will fit you in to the next available appointment.
+If you are in Groups 1-9 and have not had your vaccine, please contact us and we will fit you in to the next available appointment.

 There have been some reports of a very rare condition involving blood clots.
 Although extremely rare, there appears to be a higher risk in people shortly after the first dose of the AstraZeneca vaccine.
 Around 4 people develop this condition for every million doses of AstraZeneca vaccine doses given.

 This is seen slightly more often in younger people and tends to occur between 4 days and 2 weeks following vaccination.

 Although very rare, if you experience a severe headache, unexplained bruising, shortness of breath, chest pain, leg swelling or persistent abdominal pain 4 days to 4 weeks after vaccination, seek medical advice urgently.

 If you are over 30 or have an underlying health condition, the benefits of having the AstraZeneca covid-19 vaccination far outweigh the risks and you should still get both the first and second doses, if not already.

 If you are under 30 and have already had the first AstraZeneca dose without any serious side effects, you should still get the second.